Top five best blenders

 Only logged-in Which? members can find out which blenders we recommend in the table below.
 Join Which? to get instant access if you aren't already a member.
 To compare all the latest models from Nutribullet, Nutri Ninja, Sage and more, head to our blender reviews.

 Best personal blender

 This is the joint-best blender we've ever tested.
-It whizzed through all our tests with ease, beating many other great personal blenders for the top-spot.
+It whizzed through all our tests with ease, making super-smooth smoothies, whatever the ingredients.
 It's brilliant at blending, crushes ice beautifully, and is a breeze to use and clean.
-It's a bit noisy, but blending is never a quiet business.
+It's a bit noisy, but it’s worth it for the flawless results.

 Best value jug blender

 Best value personal blender

 This high-priced, hi-tech blender is one of the highest scoring Best Buys we've ever tested, and it's brilliant at much more than just blending.
 If you want to crush ice, heat soup, or make perfect pesto, this one fits the bill - and it makes great smoothies, too.